Performance optimization review

 Headless architecture

-We have a separate section dedicated to detailing what headless is and different options.
+There is a separate section dedicated to headless.
 In summary, it separates the storefront layer from the platform itself.
 It is still the same backend, but Adobe Commerce no longer processes requests directly and instead only supports custom storefronts through the GraphQL API.

 Keep Adobe Commerce updated

-For example, in 2020, Adobe released an optimization to the Redis layer, fixing a lot of inefficiencies, connection issues, and unnecessary data transfer between Redis and Adobe Commerce.
-Overall performance between 2.3 and 2.4 is night and day and we saw significant improvements in cart, checkout, concurrent users, just because of the Redis optimization.
+For example, in 2020, Adobe released an optimization to the Redis layer, fixing many inefficiencies, connection issues, and unnecessary data transfer between Redis and Adobe Commerce.
+Overall performance between 2.3 and 2.4 is night and day and provided significant improvements in cart, checkout, concurrent users, just because of the Redis optimization.

 Optimize data model

-It looks fine if you’re testing a few connections, but seen in production when the real traffic hits and this is where slowness comes in.
-It’s very important that systems integrators know how to design a data model (especially for product attributes), avoid adding unnecessary attributes, and keep mandatory attributes that affect business logic (such as pricing, stock availability, and search).
+It looks fine if you’re testing a few connections, but after you deploy to production you might see serious performance degradation.
+It’s important that systems integrators know how to design a data model (especially for product attributes), avoid adding unnecessary attributes, and keep mandatory attributes that affect business logic (such as pricing, stock availability, and search).

-For those attributes that do not affect business logic but still need to be present on the storefront, combine them into a few attributes (for example, JSON format).
+For those attributes that do not affect business logic but must still be present on the storefront, combine them into a few attributes (for example, JSON format).

 To optimize platform performance, if business logic is not required on the storefront from data or attributes taken from a PIM or an ERP, there is no need to add that attribute into Adobe Commerce.